Many pet owners, especially the tech-savvy ones, are increasingly embracing investing in a wireless electric dog fence to keep their dogs safe.

 Eventually, your dog will learn that getting too close to the invisible fence will result in a warning sound and a tingling feeling if he doesn’t stop.
 Ensure you reward your dog whenever he stops just before reaching the boundary.

 Over time, your pet will learn to respect the defined boundaries of the invisible fence.
-You can remove the flags once you’re satisfied that your dog is fully aware of how far he can travel while in the yard.
+You can remove the flags once satisfied that your dog is fully aware of how far he can travel while in the yard.

 With advancements in technology, you can now invest in a wireless transmitter that doesn’t require you to bury any wires around the set perimeter of your lawn.
 Instead, you use a transmitter that creates a safe circular zone for your dog.

 So, the dog will receive a constant signal while in the zone.
-He will receive a warning sound when he gets close to leaving the safe zone and further receive an electric charge or static correction if he goes beyond the zone.
+He will receive a warning sound when he gets close to leaving the safe zone and receive an electric charge or static correction if he goes beyond the zone.

 Benefits of a wireless electric dog fence